simonharrison789/simonharrison789/marcomms.md

 # Marcomms

-Here are some scans and photos of some of the marketing materials I have produced.
+This section provides scans and photos of some of the marketing materials I produced while working for Royalblue Technologies.

 ## Case studies